no more anti-aliasing filter, just like in D800E and D7100

 Basically he was on abeach vacationsomewhere in the USA, where crowds of crabs would crawl ashore, but upon seeing people they would hide back in the water.

-So, he installed the camera on a tripod, waited for the crabs to get out of the water and remotely photographed a lot interesting frames of these sea creatures.
+He installed the camera on a tripod, waited for the crabs to get out of the water and remotely photographed a lot interesting frames of these sea creatures.

 With GPS, you can tie your images to a specific place.
 The location data will be spelled out in exif and you can easily determine where exactly you took a particular photo.